Skip to main content

 • If interdisciplinary teaching opportunities exist.

-• Whether curriculum promotes holistic learning.
+• Whether the curriculum promotes holistic learning.

 5. Analytical Role of B.Ed Students in Sindh